sandeepmukku12/finance-dashboard/README.md

 ---

+## 🎨 UI Highlights

+- ✨ **Glassmorphism Touches** – Clean, modern overlays on mobile menus and specific insight cards.
+- 📱 **Mobile-First Responsiveness** – The sidebar tucks away into a clean hamburger menu on smaller screens, and charts resize perfectly.
+- 🎛️ **Custom Toggle Switches** – A slider for the Dark Mode toggle.
+- 🚫 **Graceful Empty States** – If you clear all your data, the charts and tables show friendly "No data available" messages instead of breaking.

+---

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.